Growth woes stall stocks as QE rally pauses

 "The market is digesting not only the gains from last week, but really the move you've had up over the last six weeks," said Seth Setrakian, partner and co-head of U.S. equities at First New York Securities in New York.
 "Now, fundamentals and actual news have to come through, versus just the central bank trying to juice everything up."

-However, Apple Inc, the most valuable U.S. company, continued its meteoric rise as consumers sign up for the new iPhone.
+However, Apple Inc (AAPL.O), the most valuable U.S. company, continued its meteoric rise as consumers sign up for the new iPhone.
 Its shares, up more than 70 percent so far this year, closed at a new high of $701.91.

 "We take the view that delaying tactics by the Spanish government to request aid could backfire and lead to renewed upward pressure on yields because markets are effectively assuming that an aid request is more or less a done deal," said Rabobank economist Elwin de Groot.